 There are ideas to be found in many religious and philosophical traditions that are helpful for our growth in moral and intellectual virtue as well as our pursuit of wisdom and happiness, and there is a tradition within Christianity of appropriating such ideas (for instance, see Acts 17 where Paul quotes Cretan philosophers Epimenides and Aratus).

-With this in mind, I’m expanding the scope of this blog to include an exploration of such ideas in ways that people will hopefully find to be both interesting and helpful.
+With this in mind, I’m expanding the scope of this blog to include an exploration of such ideas in ways that people will hopefully find to be both interesting and helpful, regardless of your particular religious or philosophical perspective.
 That’s my hope, at least.
 If you’re a Christian and read this blog for particularly Christian ideas concerning life and the formation of character, I’ll still write about such themes.
 But I think you’ll find ideas from other traditions helpful and interesting.
 They will also help you find common ground with others to have conversations of substance.
 Here are a few posts to check out:

 In that spirit, I welcome any comments and suggestions my readers might have.
 Feel free to send ideas for topics, thinkers, issues, or any other feedback my way.
 Let’s try to make some progress in our pursuit of truth, wisdom, and genuine happiness, together.